Honey, We Shrunk Ourselves: Plot

 Seeing Mitch struggling, Patti realizes that they need to get him his medicine soon, or he could pass out.
 He ignores his weaknesses, though, and goes downstairs.
 The adults witness the arrival of Jenny's friends and decide to use a bubble machine in order to get downstairs.
 Diane and Patti land safely, but Wayne and Gordon fall into a bowl of onion dip and are nearly devoured by the girls.

-In the kitchen, when Patti and Diane resolve to find a way up the counter in order to find Mitch's medicine and push it into view, they encounter a daddy long-legs with its leg caught in a spider web, and Diane quietly talks to it as Patti tries to cut the web with a nail file.
-Diane realizes her own insecurities about being small as she relates to it, which she had earlier tried to kill, and realizes how hard it is to be that size.
-After it's freed, Patti and Diane realize they can cling to its silk as it climbs up onto the counter.
+In the kitchen, when Patti and Diane resolve to find a way up the counter in order to find Mitch's medicine, they encounter a daddy long-legs with its leg caught in a spider web.
+As Patti tries to cut the web with a nail file, Diane talks to the bug, realizing her own insecurities about being small and how hard it is to be that size; after it is freed, Patti and Diane hitch a ride by clinging to its silk as it climbs onto the counter.

 Meanwhile, Wayne and Gordon decide to rewire the stereo to work as a microphone.
 A group of boys begin to crash the party, including Jenny's crush, Ricky King.
-He takes her into the kitchen, where he steals a kiss from her, but she spurns him for not asking permission first, thus earning Patti's respect.
+He takes her into the kitchen and steals a kiss from her, but she spurns him for not asking permission first, thus earning Patti's respect.
 Angered, he returns to his friends and they begin to wreak havoc in the living room.
-Mitch, severely weakened, enters the kitchen and discovers Patti and Diane on the counter before fainting, partially from his failure to take his medicine, and partially from the shock of seeing his miniature mother and aunt.
-Adam and Jenny discover him, and thinking quickly, Adam gets potassium-rich bananas to give to him, and he begins to recover, weakly saying he had seen his mother.
+Mitch, severely weakened, enters the kitchen and sees Patti and Diane on the counter, then faints from the shock and lack of medicine.
+Adam and Jenny discover him while Patti and Diane try and fail to push his medicine into view; thinking quickly, Adam gets potassium-rich bananas to feed to Mitch, and he begins to recover, weakly saying he had seen his mother.
 In the living room, Adam stands up to Ricky before Wayne rewires the stereo so that Gordon can talk and amplify his voice.
-With this, he pretends to be the voice of God and orders Ricky and his friends to leave, leading Adam, Mitch, and Jenny to realize what has happened to them.
+With this, he pretends to be the voice of God and orders Ricky, his friends, and the other girls to leave, leading Adam, Mitch, and Jenny to realize what has happened.